BernardoAguayoOrtega/arrays-and-sets/src/transform Arrays with reduce 03.md

-As depelores sometimes when we work with arrays, we don't want to iterate or do some operation in every element inside the array, fortunately we have a method called reduce that allow us transform elements of array in something useful.
+As developers sometimes when we work with arrays, we don't want to iterate or do some operation in every element inside the array, fortunately we have a method called reduce that allow us transform elements of array in something useful.

 Reduce method